qq051126/WRDS-Financial-Ananlysis/README.md

 #1.
 Problem & User

 This project aims to analyze and compare the financial performance of selected companies against their industry benchmarks.
-It is designed for students, analysts, or researchers who want to conduct data-driven financial analysis using WRDS.
+It is designed for students, analysts, or researchers who want to conduct data-driven financial analysis using WRDS and who want to use the data to better help with their investment decisions.

 #2.
 Data
 	Source: WRDS (Compustat Fundamentals Annual - comp.funda)